wp-plugins/wp-gpx-maps/readme.txt

 At the moment 225 texts are translatable in the plugin.

 With your help, the plugin can be translated into any language.
 For updating the language file you no longer need to wait for a new version of the plugin.
 Are 95% WordPress generates a new language file for your language.
+When WordPress generates a language file for a language, in the next version of the plugin the language file is removed.
 Please also help with the translation of the readme.
 The more languages ​​that are available, the wider the spread of the plugin will be.
-When WordPress generates a language file for a language, the next time the plugin is removed, the language file is removed.

 - iphone/ipad/ipod Compatible